Video shows Irvo Otieno being pinned to the floor in the moments before his death

 Taken together, the video and emergency calls offer further details of the final moments of Otieno, a 28-year-old Black man who died March 6 as he was transferred from a Henrico County jail to Central State Hospital, according to Baskervill.

-Seven sheriff's deputies and three hospital employees have been charged with second-degree murder.
+Seven sheriff's deputies and three hospital employees were indicted by a grand jury Tuesday on a charge of second-degree murder, according to court documents.
 In a hearing last week for the charges against the deputies, Baskervill told the court, "They smothered him to death."

 A clear view of Otieno is blocked in much of the video, but one deputy appears to be lying across Otieno for most of the incident as he is forced onto his stomach.
-Eventually Otieno is rolled onto his back, where several deputies appear to be restraining him with their knees.
+Eventually, Otieno is rolled onto his back, where several deputies appear to be restraining him with their knees.
 One deputy holds Otieno's head still by grabbing his braided hair.
-The recording does not include audio.

-After 12 minutes of Otieno being pinned to the ground, one deputy can be seen shaking Otieno's hair and attempting to take a neck pulse.
-Otieno is unresponsive.
+After 12 minutes of Otieno being pinned to the ground, one deputy can be seen shaking Otieno's hair and attempting to take a neck pulse, but Otieno is unresponsive.
 Three more minutes pass before CPR begins, with Otieno's limbs still shackled.

 Medical workers from the hospital are seen converging on the room as CPR continues for nearly an hour.
 After he is pronounced dead, Otieno is covered in a white sheet, still lying on the floor, his body briefly left alone in the room.